outwatch/outwatch/README.md

 Create a new SBT project and add the ScalaJS plugin to your `plugins.sbt`.
 Then add the following line to your `build.sbt`.

-    libraryDependencies += "io.github.outwatch" %%% "outwatch" % "0.3.2"
+    libraryDependencies += "io.github.outwatch" %%% "outwatch" % "0.4.0"

-And you're done, you can now start build your own OutWatch app!
+And you're done, you can now start building your own OutWatch app!
+Please check out the (documentation)[https://outwatch.github.io/] on how to proceed.

 ## Three main goals of OutWatch